Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 In TWS the pilot is guided to the computed centroid of the tracked targets via the navigational cues and this centroid is also displayed on the TID as a small x-shaped cross.

 For additional information about TWS symbology and missile guidance see :ref:`TWSATTK` and :ref:`TIDSYMB`.

-:Note: The TWS AUTO mode is currently not implemented, will be added during EA.

 Pulse Doppler Single Target Track (PD STT)